openrocket/openrocket-database/README.md

 client to grab this repo, and create a soft symlink so that OpenRocket finds the database when it starts up.

+---

+This project was created by [Dave Cook](https://github.com/dbcook/openrocket-database) and actively maintained by him until 2024.
+The OpenRocket team would like to thank him for his efforts.

 ## Compatibility

 OpenRocket compatibility:  OpenRocket 15.03 and 2022.02 and newer releases.